NirantK/nirantk.github.io/docs/writing/posts/sankar-wlb.md

 ---
-contributors:
+authors:
-- Nirant Kasliwal
+  - shyam-sankar
-date: '2015-09-27 23:29:18+05:30'
+date: 2015-09-27
-description: Syam Sankar on Work Life Balance
-draft: false
+categories:
+  - tech
-excerpt: Syam Sankar on Work Life Balance
+title: The Case Against Work Life Balance
-featured_image: images/ink.png
-images: []
-lastmod: '2015-09-27 23:29:18+05:30'
-show_reading_time: true
 tags:
-- python
   - tech
-title: The Case Against Work Life Balance
-toc: true
-weight: 50
 ---

 Note from Nirant: This is an archived blog post from [here](https://webcache.googleusercontent.com/search?q=cache:Ig6Kku5T8oYJ:https://shyamsankar.com/the-case-against-work-life-balance-owning-your-future+&cd=1&hl=en&ct=clnk&gl=in) by Syam Sankar.
 I am not the author of this post.
-I'm keeping it here since the original source is no longer available.
+I'm archiving it here since the original source is no longer available.

 I've taken the liberty to copy paste the raw text: